 Here is my new personal development: a small stainless steel weld cleaning setup.
 First of all, I was not happy with pickling and passivating pastes - they are poisonous and highly toxic.
 Require a high level of safety and very dangerous to handle and use, messy and very difficult to wash and the main thing I did not want this sh... stuff anywhere on my alcohol stills and stills of my customers, anywhere near my workshop and myself personally.

-In fact there are a number of different non toxic methods exist: sand blasting, mechanical polishing, and electro polishing, so the sand blasting is ok but can ruin the mirror finish, requires the sand blasting chamber, compressor and heaps of other stuff, - I use it but for some little spots, the next one is a mechanical polishing, again - not good for difficult to reach places, can be messy and really limited by the shape of the detail - I use it too, for easy to reach things, but what about electro polishing?
-First of all it is gives a lot of advantages over chemical passivation - non messy, non toxic, easy to wash off.
+In fact, there are some different nontoxic methods exist: sandblasting, mechanical polishing, and electropolishing.
+So the sandblasting is ok but can ruin the mirror finish.
+Sandblasting requires the special enclosed chamber, compressor and heaps of other stuff.
+I use it, but for some little spots, the next one is a mechanical polishing, again - not good for difficult to reach places, can be messy and limited by the shape of the detail - I use it too, for easy to reach things, but what about electropolishing?
+First of all, it is gives a lot of advantages over chemical passivation - not messy, nontoxic, easy to wash off.

 The setup utilizes a method of electro-galvanic metal cleaning where electricity, electrolyte, and electrical conductors are involved.
 The readily available installations for electropolishing are selling commercially, though quite expensive.
 So I done my research and experimenting, and found that many things are readily available and cost next to nothing in comparison with a commercial setups, plus I am in the stainless fabrication industry, and I found that the most of the things that I need already available in my workshop, also I am making my carbon brushes myself.